15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 Dumbbell Lat Workout

-Steps to perform a unilateral row:
+Steps to perform a Unilateral Row:

 1. Grab a dumbbell in your right hand, and place your left knee on a flat or incline bench.
 And put your right foot firmly on the ground beside the bench.